 A second round of interviews may be held at the discretion of the Hiring Committee should no candidate emerge as a clear choice during the first round or should the committee simply desire further information on which to base their decision.
 The committee is not obligated to include all applicants in the second round.

 The Hiring Committee shall strive to reach a consensus on the successful applicant(s).
-In the case that consensus cannot be reached, the Chair of the Hiring Committee will make the decision
+In the case that consensus cannot be reached, the Chair of the Hiring Committee will make the decision.

 In the case that a majority of the Hiring Committee disagree with the decision made by the Chair of the Hiring Committee, the other members of the Hiring Committee may appeal the decision to the Engineering Society Executive.
 In such a case, the supervising Engineering Society Executive will mediate a discussion with the Hiring Committee in order to come to a consensus.